 Stage Two: Ford Blue

 Once the basics are done with the 7.3, you’ll have a truck which can tow all day long, get great fuel mileage, and still be able to drive to the moon and back a couple of times before needing an overhaul, but your horsepower number will be around the mid 300’s at the wheels, which is nothing to write home about.
 The stock turbocharger on a 7.3 is a Garret GTP38 and the inducer measures in at 59.8mm.
 While this turbo will support a bit more power than the stock injectors and HPOP will fuel, there’s no reason to significantly upgrade fueling while still running a stock turbo, so that’s the next item on the chopping block.
 Your final power goals will dictate the size of the turbo, and when selecting a style of turbo, there are two options: drop-in replacement or S400.
-The Turbo Thruster II from BD Diesel is a perfect choice for most builds.
-It’s a drop-in turbo which means no custom parts are required to make it work; it will bolt right in using your existing intake and exhaust components, but the big deal is it features a 66mm billet compressor wheel which will flow 40% more air than stock.
-With the proper fueling in place, this turbo will support 600hp yet still give cool EGTs and quick throttle response.
+The KC Turbos Stage 1 Drop-In is a perfect choice for most builds.
+It’s a drop-in turbo which means no custom parts are required to make it work; it will bolt right in using your existing intake and exhaust components, but the big deal is it features a 63mm SX-E style compressor wheel which will drastically outflow the factory turbo.
+What’s nice about this setup, is that you can still run stock injectors, but when you’re ready, it will support up to a 180cc with 30% over nozzle.
 If you want to go nuts with power and shoot for 700 or more, an S400 style of turbocharger 71mm or larger has always been the go-to, and in order to install one on a 7.3, you’ll need to swap to an up-pipe with a larger T4 turbine flange.
 Irate Diesel makes a great bolt-on solution for those wanting to make the switch with their 7.3 T4 Mounting Kit.
 This will allow you to run either an S300 or 400 turbo, and it will come with everything needed to mount the turbo of your choice.
 For great street manners, an S369 works great, or for high RPM sled pull action, an S471 or larger can be used.
 Just be sure to size your turbo accordingly and match the airflow potential with the fuel capacity of your injectors.